 Notes

-- Your cookies will keep for 5-7 days in a sealed container.
-To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
+- Cookies will keep for up to 5 days in a sealed container.
+To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

-- You can keep raw cookie dough in the refrigerator for 3 days.
+- Raw cookie dough will keep in the refrigerator for 3 days.
 Cookie dough balls (and baked cookies) freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen balls to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.

 - Red food coloring can be omitted if desired.
 However, cookies will turn out a medium brown color instead of red as shown.
+Gel can be substituted with liquid food coloring at a 1:2 ratio.

 - Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!